sal55/langs/mdocs.md

 Note that this language is primarily for Windows.
 Programs can be written to run on Linux, but that involves getting M to generate C code which is then passed through a C compiler.

-To maintain the fast development cycle, it is recommended that Tiny C is used.
+To maintain the fast development cycle, it is recommended that Tiny C is used, otherwise after using the M compiler to convert .m to .c files, it will hit a brick wall as soon as gcc is invoked.

 ### M Compiler Versions